jbensmann/mouseless/README.md

 ## Run at startup with systemd

-One option to automatically start mouseess at startup is using `systemd`, which is available in most distros.
+One option to automatically start mouseless at startup is using `systemd`, which is available in most distros.

 ### With root privileges